Meet 9+ of the most dangerous chemicals in the world

 What's the most deadly substance?

-Naturally produced by the Clostridium botulinum bacterium, it is also used for cosmetic surgery in very small doses.
+It is made by the Clostridium botulinum bacterium and is used in tiny amounts for cosmetic surgery.
 But more on this later.

 - Chlorine trifluoride (Substance N)- A nasty Nazi development.
-It can actually make asbestos burn apparently — more on this later.
+It can make asbestos burn, apparently — more on this later.

-- Fluoroantimonic Acid - This can be the most powerful acid ever devised, apparently.
+- Fluoroantimonic Acid - This can be the most potent acid ever devised.
 It is a mixture of hydrogen fluoride and antimony pentafluoride.
 Not something to be messed with!